dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 The route template `"{controller=Home}/{action=Index}/{id?}"`:

 * Matches a URL path like `/Products/Details/5`
 * Extracts the route values `{ controller = Products, action = Details, id = 5 }` by tokenizing the path.
-The extraction of route values results in a match if the app has a controller named `ProductsController` and a `Details` action :
+The extraction of route values results in a match if the app has a controller named `ProductsController` and a `Details` action:

 [!code-csharp[](routing/samples/3.x/main/Controllers/ProductsController.cs?name=snippetA)]